 Air Quality Engineers

 In these times, the role of air quality engineers is irreplaceable.
-These professionals are liable for high-caliber monitoring practices, critical for establishing standards for air equity.
+These professionals are liable for high-caliber monitoring practices, which are critical for establishing standards for air equity.

 They perform statistical analysis, chemical analysis, and even computer modeling.
 Air quality engineers often design and modify equipment used for controlling pollution.